Killer Instinct: Jago

-An alternate version of the character called Shadow Jago also appeares in the reboot.
+An alternate version of the character called Shadow Jago also appears in the reboot.
 Designed an altered version of Jago who is under the possession of Omen, Gargos's herald, and later manifests as his own separate being and a minion of Gargos.
 Initially, Shadow Jago was only available as a playable character for those who purchased a 12-month Xbox Live membership during the launch of the Xbox One, controlling identically to Jago but with some visual and vocal differences.
 In Season One's story mode, he was included as a secret boss possessing both new moves and an Ultimate Combo, becoming the only character to receive one until a 2017 update.
 Following a successful fundraiser, the playable version was reworked and given a unique move set based on his boss incarnation.
 The updated version of Shadow Jago was released in December 2015, and the character became permanently available for purchase by all players in April 2016.